Samantha Motion: Shout out to the unsung gems behind our honourees

 The great and good come from all walks of life.
 Each is deserving of our recognition and has a story worth telling.

-I always like it when the shacked-up honorees give an unpromoted shoutout to their partner.
+I always like it when the shacked-up honourees give an unpromoted shoutout to their partner.

-Kiwis usually hate to take credit, so in my experience honorees are eager to spread it around.
+Kiwis usually hate to take credit, so in my experience honourees are eager to spread it around.
 I like that about us, especially in this context.

 It's commendable to devote one's life to a good cause, but that choice often comes with some sacrifices on the home front to enable all the late committee meetings and working weekends.